 If your student has received offers through Clearing, discuss with them the pros and cons of each one to ensure they make the right decision and aren’t simply rushing into it.

 Access to HE courses are delivered by colleges in England and Wales and are offered in a range of different subjects from art and design to law and nursing.
-There are over 1,100 courses available, all of which are widely recognised by UK universities with around 20,000 Access to HE students applying for a degree course each year.
+There are over 1,100 courses available, all of which are widely recognised by UK universities, with around 20,000 Access to HE students applying for a degree course each year.

 Most universities make offers to Access to HE students as long as they obtain certain grades.
 If the Access to HE Diploma isn’t listed on the entry requirement, students will need to call the university to seek their advice and discuss their qualifications.

-As a careers advisor it may seem unnatural to encourage your students to take a year out of education, but it may be the perfect option for those who are unsure of the next steps they want to take.
+As a careers adviser it may seem unnatural to encourage your students to take a year out of education, but it may be the perfect option for those who are unsure of the next steps they want to take.